openstack-infra/infra-specs/specs/artifact-signing.rst

 3. *openstack-infra/system-config*:

-   1. Create a puppet class and node definition for signing.slave.openstack.org
+   1. Create a puppet class and node definition for signing01.ci.openstack.org
    2. Add basic documentation of the infra root process for handling of the artifact signing key (infra root keysigning, publishing, extending the expiration date, and emergency revocation)

-4. Launch the new signing.slave.openstack.org server
+4. Launch the new signing01.ci.openstack.org server
-5. *openstack-infra/system-config*: Add signing.slave.openstack.org
+5. *openstack-infra/system-config*: Add signing01.ci.openstack.org
-   to cacti
+   to cacti and to the ``zuul_nodes`` list in public hiera
-6. Register the signing.slave.openstack.org in jenkins.openstack.org
-   and add a ``signing`` label to it
-7. *openstack-infra/project-config*:
+6. *openstack-infra/project-config*:

    1. Develop a slave script for signing automation and integrate it into the openstack-infra/project-config repo (this could be an